AdguardTeam/AdguardKnowledgeBase/03.macos/05.solving-problems/04.big-sur-issues/docs.en.md

 >Example: `socks5://localhost:6322` will configure a SOCKS5 local proxy that listens to port 6322 and doesn't require a username or a password.

 Click *Apply* to make AdGuard route all traffic that went through it to the configured proxy server.

+If you run into any problems, please contact our tech support: support@adguard.com.

 <a id="shadowsocks"></a>
 #### Example 1: Configuring an upstream Shadowsocks proxy